LOGOI

 The three kinds of authorship

-Every Logoi page falls into one of three authorship categories.
-The badge at the top of each page names which one.
+Every Logoi surface falls into one of three authorship categories.
 The matrix below maps Logoi's surfaces to their authorship class.

-Mechanical extract Audited primary corpus (passage pages, lemma pages, lexicon entries)
+Mechanical extract Audited primary corpus (passages, lemmas, morphology, lexicon entries)

-Direct ingest of public-domain or compatibly-licensed editions (LSJ, BDB, Vulgate, OSHB, Lewis & Short, DIORISIS, Perseus).
-Each passage carries a `source_file_sha256` and an audit chain visible at the receipt URL.
+Direct ingest of public-domain or compatibly-licensed editions (DIORISIS, Perseus, LSJ).
+Each passage carries provenance and an audit chain.
 No AI, no paraphrasing, no editorial reshaping at this layer.

-Human Methodology, citation policy, source data model, this page
+Human Methodology, citation policy, legal pages, this page

-Authored by Cody Peterson.
-Edited by Cody Peterson.
+Authored and edited by Cody Peterson.
 The architecture decisions, scholarly framing, and policy posture are human work.

 Human Acknowledgments